mponza/WikipediaRelatedness/README.md

 where `k` is the size of the subgraph (the value used in the paper was fixed to 30), `two-stage-data` is the same directory provided in the Indexing step and `queries.tsv` are the list of query nodes in tsv format of which the relatedness needs to be computed and saved in `queries2rel.csv`.

-# Example
+# Examples

-For a running example on a very small graph please check `src/main/bash/example.sh`.
+For a toy-example on a very small graph please check `src/main/bash/example.sh`.
+For using the TwoStageFramework in your own code just check `Main` class.